massoncheg/forgejo-docs/docs/user/actions/reference.md

     - run: echo ${{ inputs.message-input }}
 ```

-would have an input `input-one` which could be used by a `workflow.yaml` like this:
+would have an input `message-input` which could be used by a `workflow.yaml` like this:

 ```yaml
 steps: